databio/pepatac/README.md

 You never need to interface with the pipeline directly, but you can if you want.
 Just run `python pipelines/ATACseq.py -h` to see usage.
 See example command in [cmd.sh](cmd.sh).

 ## Contributing

+Pull requests welcome.
 Active development should occur in a development or feature branch.

 ## Contributors